Frequently Asked Questions

 Is my financial data secure?

 Yes.
-Cadence uses bank-level encryption to protect your data.
-Bank connections are handled through Plaid, a trusted third-party provider used by thousands of financial apps.
-Your login credentials are never stored by Cadence.
-See the Security article for more details on two-factor authentication and other protections.
+Cadence uses bank-level encryption in transit and at rest.
+Bank connections are handled through Plaid, and your bank login credentials are never stored by Cadence.
+See the Security article for two-factor authentication, passkeys and the rest.

 What happens when my free trial ends?

-After your 14-day trial, you'll need to choose a plan to continue using Cadence.
-A payment method is required to start the trial, so you can cancel any time before it ends to avoid being charged.
+You choose a plan to carry on.
+A payment method is required to start the trial, so cancel any time before it ends to avoid being charged.
 Your data is preserved whether you subscribe immediately or come back later.
-See Account & Subscription for plan details.
+See Account & Subscription.

 Can I use Cadence without connecting a bank account?

-Absolutely.
-You can use Cadence entirely with manual transaction entry and manual account balances.
-Bank syncing is optional and available on Cadence+ and Premium plans.
-Many users prefer the manual approach for greater control.
+Yes, entirely.
+Manual transaction entry, CSV import and manual account balances cover everything.
+Bank syncing is optional and available on Cadence+ and Premium.
+Plenty of people prefer the manual approach for the control it gives.

 How do I export my data?